 There is no evidence that Fanon and Du Bois ever met.
 Although they must have been aware of each other, I can find no reference to that in their writings.
-Were it not for the U.S. State Department's confiscation of his passport, Du Bois would have met Fanon in Paris in 1956 at the First World Congress of Black Writers and Artists.
-Du Bois sent a telegram to the delegates, which received rapturous applause when he explained his absence was due to the American government's fear of "Negro-Americans discussing race conditions in the US," or declaring themselves to be socialist.
-He ended by saying "I trust the black writers of the world will understand this and will set themselves to lead Africa towards the light and not backward toward a new colonialism where hand in hand with Britain, France and the United States, black capital enslaves black labor."
-(Cited in Macey 2000:281).
-Fanon and Du Bois could also have met in 1958 in Accra at the All-African People's Congress - effectively the sixth Pan-African Congress but the first to be held in Africa.
+Were it not for the US State Department's confiscation of his passport, Du Bois would have met Fanon in Paris in 1956 at the First World Congress of Black Writers and Artists.
+Du Bois sent a telegram to the delegates, which received rapturous applause when he explained that his absence was due to the American government's fear of "Negro-Americans discussing race conditions in the US" or declaring themselves to be socialist.
+He ended by saying: "I trust the black writers of the world will understand this and will set themselves to lead Africa towards the light and not backward toward a new colonialism where hand in hand with Britain, France and the United States, black capital enslaves black labor" (quoted in Macey 2000: 281).
+Fanon and Du Bois could also have met in 1958 in Accra at the All-African People's Congress, which was-though not so named-effectively the first Pan-African Congress to be held in Africa.
 But because Du Bois was recuperating from his exhausting travels in Moscow at the time, Shirley Graham delivered her husband's apocalyptic speech declaring that Africa faced triumph or tragedy, socialism or a benighted capitalism.
-At that same conference Fanon received a standing ovation when he insisted on the necessity of violence, even though that was very much against the prevailing ethos of negotiation (Macey 2000: 368).
+At that same conference Fanon received a standing ovation when he insisted on the necessity of violence, even though that was very much against the prevailing ethos of negotiation (368).

-Notwithstanding their different views on violence, itself stemming from different life experiences, Fanon and Du Bois both expressed concern about the dangers to their shared vision of a socialist future for Africa.
+Notwithstanding their different views on violence, a difference stemming from different life experiences, Fanon and Du Bois both expressed concern about the dangers to their shared vision of a socialist future for Africa.
 But their emphases were different.
-Fanon's break with France, and his joining the FLN led him to write The Wretched of the Earth (1963[1961]) which focused on the balance of class forces within the new nations, albeit within an imperial context.
-In contrast, Du Bois saw Africa from afar either as either an extension of imperialism or a challenge to imperialism, but not in terms of its internal struggles - strikingly different from his analysis in Black Reconstruction (1998[1935]).
-As the following section shows, despite their divergences each arrived at a Marxist analysis after breaking with their early phenomenology of racism.
+Fanon's break with France and joining the FLN led him to write The Wretched of the Earth (1963 [1961]), which focused on the balance of class forces within the new nations, albeit within an imperial context.
+In contrast, Du Bois saw Africa from afar as either an extension of imperialism or a challenge to imperialism, but not in terms of its internal struggles-a view strikingly different from his analysis of the US situation in Black Reconstruction (1998 [1935]).
+As the following section shows, despite their divergences each arrived at a Marxist analysis after breaking with his early phenomenology of racism.

-2. The Phenomenology of Racism
+The Phenomenology of Racism

-What better place to begin the phenomenology of racism than the famous quotation from Du Bois's The Souls of Black Folk where he defines double-consciousness.
+What better way to introduce the phenomenology of racism than with the famous quotation from Du Bois's Souls of Black Folk where he defines double consciousness:

-[T]he Negro is a sort of seventh son, born with a veil, and gifted with second-sight in this American world, - a world which yields him no true self-consciousness, but only lets him see himself through the revelation of the other world.
+the Negro is a sort of seventh son, born with a veil, and gifted with second-sight in this American world,-a world which yields him no true self-consciousness, but only lets him see himself through the revelation of the other world.
 It is a peculiar sensation, this double-consciousness, this sense of always looking at one's self through the eyes of others, of measuring one's soul by the tape of a world that looks on in amused contempt and pity.
-One ever feels his two-ness, - an American, a Negro; two souls, two thoughts, two unreconciled strivings; two warring ideals in one dark body, whose dogged strength alone keeps it from being torn asunder.
-The history of the American Negro is the history of this strife - this longing to attain self-conscious manhood, to merge his double self into a better and truer self.
-(Du Bois 1989 [1903]: 5.
-Italics added.)
+One ever feels his two-ness,-an American, a Negro; two souls, two thoughts, two unreconciled strivings; two warring ideals in one dark body, whose dogged strength alone keeps it from being torn asunder.
+The history of the American Negro is the history of this strife-this longing to attain self-conscious manhood, to merge his double self into a better and truer self.

+(Du Bois 1989 [1903]: 5; italics added)